CX-Box/cxbox-doc/docs/widget/type/additionalinfo/additionalinfo.md

 # AdditionalInfo

 `AdditionalInfo` widget is a component only for data viewing.
-Widget is always located on the left.
+Widget is always located **on the left**.

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3600){:target="_blank"} ·